bcbridges/Employee-CMS/README.md

 ## Installation

-Clone this repository down to your computer, and install all required modules using 'npm i'. -- add additional installation instructions
+The user must navigate to the cloned repository within the terminal and use the command 'npm i' to install node modules.
+To initialize the databases, use the schema.sql file to create the blank databases.
+There is seed data provided and can be populated within the database using 'npm run seed'.

 ## Usage

-The user must navigate to the cloned repository within the terminal and use the command 'node index.js'. -- add additional usage instructions.
+To start the application, use the command 'node server.js'.
+The user will be prompted to view data about the company and given the ability to enter new data into the database using the console line.
+When the user exists the program, the console will be exited allowing the user to directly re-lauch the application.

--- Add the link to the video here.
+You can find a video tutorial of the application here: https://drive.google.com/drive/folders/1tp9x6FiX4d6reYMXRZS_JOWF9L-Su-y_?usp=sharing

 ## Credits